NIKIVLASTOS/PHYS4840/PROJECT/README.md

 - **num_eigenstates**:
   - Positive integer
   - Must be ≤ `Nx`
+  - Has been tested for values 1 - 15
+  - Inputting greater than 15 can cause the plots to become overly cluttered
 - **V0**:
   - Required **only if** `potential_type == 3`
   - Must be a positive floating-point number